There are dozens of ways to have fun this winter, for FREE. From music to nature

 1155 E. 58th St., Chicago

 The University of Chicago's Oriental Institute offers a variety of low cost and free programs throughout the winter months.
-Free Family Programs this winter include Nubia: Land of the Bow on February 2; Nowruz Celebration on March 9 ($5 suggested donation for adults); Secret of the Mummies on April 6 and more.
+Some upcoming Free Family Programs this winter include "ne.
+Big.
+Egyptian.
+Mural" on January 25 and Nowruz Celebration on March 7.
 Registration recommended for these programs.

 Downers Grove Museum